CodeCabin/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 9.0.28 =
+Please update to 9.0.28 or above or above to ensure you are using the latest security enhancements.

 = 9.0.27 =
 Please update to 9.0.27 or above for the latest stability improvements and PHP compatibility